 Generally, the best time to shoot is just after sunrise or 1-2 hours before sunset.
 When choosing a location for portraits, think about what you are comfortable with.
 Are you okay with lots of people around?
 If you imagined something a little more private, please let me know and I'll do my best to guide you in your location decision.

 Many couples opt for two outfits - one casual and one more formal.
-I am no designer, but what I can say is that I suggest that you try to coordinate instead of match.
+Try to coordinate instead of match.
 If you can, stay away from small patterns as they might not show up in your final images.
-For the ladies, jewelry, scarves, light jackets and colored shoes photograph really well.
+For the ladies, jewelry, long flowy dresses, and light jackets work really well.
 Guys can try a sports coat, jacket, or cardigan to change things up a bit.
 Please dress for the location as well.
 If we are shooting at a trail, try to bring a pair of boots or shoes that work with dirt and grass.